MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ## Find or change your current subscription

 After you sign in, CLI commands are run against your default subscription.
 If you have multiple subscriptions, you can change your default subscription using `az account set --subscription`.
+Another option is to upgrade to Azure CLI [preview x.xx.xx]() that provides a subscription list as login and prompts you to accept or select a new default subscription.

 ```azurecli-interactive
 az account set --subscription "<subscription ID or name>"